BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Related Work

 This scaling paradigm has fueled a wave of increasingly capable LLMs and pushing the boundaries across a wide spectrum of benchmarks, from graduate-level exams \citep{rein2024gpqa} and mathematical problem solving \citep{phan2025humanity} to competitive programming and multi-agent systems \citep{kapoor2024ai, liang2024learning}.
 Despite these breakthroughs, LLMs continue to exhibit persistent limitations, particularly in modeling long-range dependencies, maintaining discourse coherence, and avoiding factual inconsistencies \citep{ivgi2023efficient, liang-etal-2023-open, wu2024rethinking}.
 Discourse analysis, which focuses on understanding document-level structure, coherence, and information flow, offers a principled lens through which these limitations can be exposed and addressed.
 We pursue this line of research in this paper.

-\textbf{Discourse Knowledge of LLMs.} Earlier studies evaluate pretrained language models' discourse knowledge using probing tasks \citep{kim2019probing, li2021implicit, tao2024probing} where a classifier is trained to predict discourse properties, or extracting sentence representation from PLM's attention networks \citep{chen2019evaluation, huber2022towards, li2023discourse}.
+\textbf{Discourse Knowledge of LLMs. } Earlier studies evaluate LM's discourse knowledge using probing tasks \citep{kim2019probing, li2021implicit, tao2024probing} or extracting sentence representation from PLM's attention networks \citep{chen2019evaluation, huber2022towards, li2023discourse}.
 QA-based evaluation has emerged as a popular alternative, offering greater granularity and flexibility: QADiscourse \citep{pyatkin2020qadiscourse}, QA for reference/ellipsis resolution \citep{aralikatte2021ellipsis}, QA for discourse faithfulness \citep{miao2024discursive}, and Question Under Discussion (QUD) \citep{wu2023qudeval, wu2024questions}.
-We follow a similar approach that prompts the LLMs to answer questions that designed to test different levels of discourse knowledge, while focusing on their answer accuracy, among others.
+We follow a similar approach to prompt LLMs to answer questions that designed to test different levels of discourse knowledge.